vmas4u/pgrok/README.md

-# pgrok - Introspected tunnels to localhost
+# pgrok - Introspected tunnels to localhost.

 ### ”I want to expose a local server behind a NAT or firewall to the internet.”